MekaSid/AutoPlanner/README.md

 An implementation of a project in CSC 481 - Knowledge-Based Systems at Cal Poly with Professor Rodrigo Canaan

+Frameworks: This project implements Chromium from the Playwright framework for web scraping and browser simulation.

 Dependencies: pip install playwright,
               playwright install chromium,
               pip install pandas